-For the British, the judicial system in Egypt prior to the occupation was dysfunctional.
-As mentioned before, a number of historians disagree with this claim, arguing to the contrary, mainly, that the legal system prior to 1882 was functional and relatively adequate.
-The most recent researchers adopt this position, while older research tend to agree with the colonial British officials regarding the adequacy of the Egyptian judicial system .
-Robert L. Tignor, for instance, argues that the Egyptian legal system was highly political and that the legal codes were an unclear combination between Ottoman law, Egyptian administrative ruling and French law.
-What Petricca and Hammad describes as a strength of the Egyptian judicial system, Tignor sees as a weakness as he claims that the Egyptian judicial system suffered from an overboard of judicial courts and jurisdictions.
+While colonial British officials considered the judicial system in Egypt prior to occupation as dysfunctional, most recent scholars argue that the legal system prior to 1882 was functional and relatively adequate.
+Older research by Robert L. Tignor, for instance, argues that the Egyptian legal system was highly political, consisting of too many judicial courts and jurisdictions, and its legal codes were an unclear combination of Ottoman law, Egyptian administrative ruling, and French law.
+What Petricca and Hamad describe as a strength of the Egyptian judicial system, Tignor sees as a weakness.

-In England the judicial system was based on Common law.
-From there this type of law has been carried to most of the colonies which England has founded or conquered.
-However, they opted for Civil Law in some colonies, such as India.
-In addition in most of the British big colonies, such as India, the British recognized the use of local customs and law and combined them into the "new" legal structure they were creating.
-After the British invasion of Egypt, the invaders declared their attention to leave the country as soon as they would restore order.
+In England, the judicial system was based on Common law.
+This type of law was transferred to most of the colonies which England founded or conquered.
+However, the British opted for Civil Law in some colonies, such as India.
+In addition, in most of the large British colonies, such as India, the British recognized the use of local customs and law and combined them into the "new" legal structure that they created.
+After the British invasion of Egypt, the invaders declared their intention to leave the country as soon as they could restore order.
 However, they soon realized that order could not be restored without reforming all of the Egyptian administration.
-Obviously, this was a formal rationalization of the occupation, whose rationale was economic gains and political gains within the colonial competition.
-The dominant scheme of administrative reforms introduced by the British were the introduction of structures based on their experience in India.
-However the British had to deal with a number of problems on their way to reform the Egyptian judicial system.
-First, they had no "excuse" to reforms the Mixed Courts for they had only been established a short while before and were functioning.
-Secondly the British were more than reluctant to deal with the religious institutions in the country so they did not try to reform the Shari`a courts system.
-Accordingly the British quickly turned their efforts on reforming the National Courts.
-However, the British encountered numerous obstacles in the way of the reforms they wished to implement on these courts.
-The main obstacle being the strong implantation of the French law in those courts.
-British officials found it difficult to implement the unfamiliar French codes and their main complaint was that it was overcentralized, slow and expensive.
+Clearly, this was a formal rationalization of the occupation, the objective of which was economic gains and political gains within the colonial competition.
+The dominant scheme of administrative reforms introduced by the British were structured based on their experience in India.
+However, the British confronted a number of problems on their way to reform the Egyptian judicial system.
+First, they had no "excuse" to reform the Mixed Courts, which had only been established a short while before and were functioning effectively.
+Second, the British were reluctant to deal with the religious institutions in the country so they did not try to reform the Shari`a courts system.
+Accordingly, the British quickly turned their efforts on reforming the National Courts.
+However, the British encountered numerous obstacles in the way of the reforms they wished to implement in these courts.
+The main obstacle was the strong implantation of the French law in the National Courts.
+British officials found it difficult to implement the unfamiliar French codes, and that the National Courts were overcentralized, slow and expensive.